-Scope of work and authorization standards:

-- 1. All work performed by the shareholders' auditors for CIBC or its subsidiaries will be pre-approved by the Audit Committee.
+- 4.1 Scope of work and authorization standards: - 4.1.1 All work performed by the shareholders' auditors for CIBC or its subsidiaries (includes all majority owned entities) will be pre-approved by the Audit Committee.
 The Audit Committee may delegate authority to pre-approve such work to subcommittees consisting of one or more of its members, provided that any work so pre-approved must be ratified by the full Audit Committee at the next meeting of the Audit Committee.
 The Audit Committee may also establish pre-approval policies and procedures that are specific to a particular service.
 In order to meet this responsibility, for each fiscal quarter a pre-approved spending limit by category of allowable work is established and displayed in the Appendix.
-The Chief Auditor will monitor and report to the Audit Committee the quarterly cumulative use of the pre-approved limits. - 2.
-In the event that a non-audit service is provided by the shareholders' auditors that was not recognized at the time of the engagement to be a non-audit service, such service must be brought to the attention of the Audit Committee or its delegate for approval. - 3.
-The shareholders' auditors will only perform audit, audit-related and tax work.
-Definitions of "audit", "audit-related" and "tax work", along with examples, are included in the Appendix. - 4.
-The shareholders' auditors will be prohibited from performing corporate recovery work for a CIBC corporate credit customer when CIBC is in a position to direct the choice of the financial advisors or consultants. - 5.
-The Audit Committee may approve exceptions to (3) and (4) above when it determines that such an exception is in the overriding best interests of CIBC and it is determined that such an exception does not impair the independence of the shareholders' auditors.
+The CIBC Chief Auditor will monitor and report to the Audit Committee the quarterly cumulative use of the pre-approved limits.
+(See appendix for Examples of Services) - 4.1.2 In the event that a non-audit service is provided by the shareholders' auditors that was not recognized at the time of the engagement to be a non-audit service, such service must be brought to the attention of the Audit Committee or its delegate for approval. - 4.1.3 The shareholders' auditors will only perform audit, audit-related and tax work.
+Examples of "audit", "audit-related" and "tax work" are included in the Appendix. - 4.1.4 The shareholders' auditors will be prohibited from performing corporate recovery work for a CIBC corporate credit customer when CIBC is in a position to direct the choice of the financial advisors or consultants.

+4.1.5 The Audit Committee may approve exceptions to (3) and (4) above when it determines that such an exception is in the overriding best interests of CIBC and it is determined that such an exception does not impair the independence of the shareholders' auditors.
 However, certain non-audit activities are generally prohibited and generally will not be considered for exception from this policy.
 These non-audit activities are listed in the Appendix.

-Ongoing relationship standards:
+4.2 Ongoing relationship standards:

-- 1. The lead and concurring partners on the engagement will serve for a maximum of five years and then be subject to a five-year time out from serving on CIBC audits. - 2.
-Other than the lead and the concurring partners, audit partners who have responsibility for decision-making on significant auditing, accounting and reporting matters will serve for a maximum of seven years and then be subject to a two-year time out from serving on CIBC audits, unless the audit partner performs less than 10 hours of audit, review or attest services. - 3.
-CIBC will not employ, in a financial reporting oversight role, a member of the shareholders' auditors engagement team within 12 months of the final closure of the audit in which that individual last participated.
+- 4.2.1 The lead and concurring partners on the engagement will serve for a maximum of five years and then be subject to a five-year time out from serving on CIBC audits. - 4.2.2 Other than the lead and the concurring partners, audit partners who have responsibility for decision-making on significant auditing, accounting and reporting matters will serve for a maximum of seven years and then be subject to a two-year time out from serving on CIBC audits, unless the audit partner performs less than 10 hours of audit, review or attest services. - 4.2.3 CIBC will not employ, in a financial reporting oversight role, a member of the shareholders' auditors engagement team within 12 months of the final closure of the audit in which that individual last participated.